Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Introduction

 Line intensity mapping \citep[LIM; for reviews, see][]{Kovetz:2017,Bernal:2022} is a type of IM that targets specific spectral lines emitted by galaxies.
-Using narrow-band spectral imaging mapping, LIM probes the integrated line emission from all sources across the sky.
-Through the redshift–frequency relation, the three-dimensional (angular--spectral) LIM data cube directly traces the 3D spatial large-scale structure (LSS) of the Universe via cumulative line emission.
+Using narrow-band spectral-imaging mapping, LIM probes the integrated line emission from all sources across the sky.
+Through the redshift–frequency relation, the 3D (angular--spectral) LIM data cube directly traces the 3D spatial large-scale structure (LSS) of the Universe via cumulative line emission.
 LIM thus offers a powerful tool to study the 3D LSS, one of the most important cosmological observables, particularly at high redshift ($z \gtrsim 3$), where traditional galaxy surveys face limitations.
 Moreover, different spectral lines are sensitive to different physical processes within the interstellar medium (ISM) and intergalactic medium (IGM).
 Performing LIM across multiple lines thus offers a unique opportunity to study galaxy formation and evolution in various phases across cosmic time \citep{Sun:2019}.

-There are a number of ongoing and planned LIM experiments target a wide range of the electromagnetic spectrum: the most extensively studied regimes are the radio for the 21 cm line \citep[for a review, see][]{Liu:2020} and the (sub-)millimeter for $[$\ion{C}{2}$]$ and the CO rotational ladder \citep{Crites:2014,Keating:2015,Keating:2016,CONCERTOCollaboration:2020,Keating:2020,Ade:2020,Vieira:2020,Karkare:2022,Cleary:2022,CCAT-PrimeCollaboration:2023}.
-In the infrared (IR) regime, the recently launched NASA SPHEREx mission \citep{Crill:2020} is carrying out an all-sky near-infrared (NIR) spectral survey, making it well-suited for LIM targeting multiple lines, including H$\alpha$, $[$\ion{O}{3}$]$, H$\beta$, and $[$\ion{O}{2}$]$ \citep{Cheng:2024}, among others \citep{Feder:2024}.
-For far-infrared (FIR) wavelengths, the proposed NASA Probe-class mission PRIMA (J. Glenn et al., in prep.) is well-suited for conducting such a large-area spectral-imaging survey.
+There are a number of ongoing and planned LIM experiments that target a wide range of the electromagnetic spectrum: the most extensively studied regimes are the radio for the 21 cm line \citep[for a review, see][]{Liu:2020} and the (sub)millimeter for $[$\ion{C}{2}$]$ and the CO rotational ladder \citep{Crites:2014,Keating:2015,Keating:2016,CONCERTOCollaboration:2020,Keating:2020,Ade:2020,Vieira:2020,Karkare:2022,Cleary:2022,CCAT-PrimeCollaboration:2023}.
+In the infrared (IR) regime, the recently launched NASA SPHEREx mission \citep{Crill:2020} is carrying out an all-sky near-infrared (NIR) spectral survey, making it well suited for LIM targeting multiple lines, including H$\alpha$, $[$\ion{O}{3}$]$, H$\beta$, and $[$\ion{O}{2}$]$ \citep{Cheng:2024}, among others \citep{Feder:2024}.
+For far-infrared (FIR) wavelengths, the proposed NASA Probe-class mission concept---the Probe Far-infrared Mission for Astrophysics \citep[PRIMA;][]{Glenn:2025}---is well suited for conducting such a large-area spectral-imaging survey.
 This would open new avenues for LIM using various FIR lines that trace star formation and black hole growth in galaxies (e.g., $[$\ion{N}{2}$]$, H$_2$, $[$\ion{S}{3}$]$, and $[$\ion{Si}{2}$]$; \citet{Moullet:2023}).